Want to Know How to Get a Driver’s licence in Manitoba?

 Navigate Manitoba roads

 And gain important (monitored) experience behind the wheel of a car

 *All of the approved driver training courses in this Canadian province will include classroom instruction as well as actual driving time on the roads.

 In Manitoba the beginning step toward getting your driver’s licence is to arrange proper insurance coverage with your chosen Autopac agent.
 Just tell the insurance agent that you plan to get your licence and this individual will help you complete this process.

 You need to have at least two legal and valid forms of personal identity.
 These documents must provide actual proof of your birthdate, legal signature and name.
 One (or both) forms of identity must include your photo.
 You will also need to prove that you are a legal resident of Manitoba.
 Applicants may also need to provide proof of their right to claim Canadian residency.

-In order to take the test for a Manitoba driver’s license each applicant will also be required to pay a $10 fee.
+In order to take the test for a Manitoba driver’s licence each applicant will also be required to pay a $10 fee.
 You can pay with a credit card, cash, personal check or use a debit card.
 If you feel that you need more preparation you may want to try answering the questions that are included in an online Manitoba Class 5 practice test.
 This will let you find any areas where your driving knowledge may be a little weak.

-New drivers receiving their first licenses will pay a total of $65.
+New drivers receiving their first licences will pay a total of $65.
 This fee includes a driver’s premium of $45.
 The driver’s premium will be decreased over a period of time.
 This decrease in the premium will also depend upon your driving record.

 Written Test and a Vision Test

 The written driving test and a vision test are required for anyone wishing to receive a Manitoba learner’s permit.
-After passing these tests an individual must accumulate a minimum of nine months of driving experience before applying for a license upgrade.
+After passing these tests an individual must accumulate a minimum of nine months of driving experience before applying for a licence upgrade.